 Egg Production

-There are many ways in which you can make your chickens lay more eggs, but there is no guarantee as to whether or not it will really work.
+There are many ways in which you can make your chickens lay more eggs, but there is no guarantee as to whether or not it will work.

 Also read: Chickens that lay colored eggs